scythee3/demos/README.md

 # demos

-# The goal of Demos is to provide an easy and simple way to participate in government.
+# The goal of Demos is to provide an easy and transparent way to participate in government.